schitresh/system-design/design_concepts/4_data_and_storage/3_sharding.md

   - Load balancing
 - Challenges
   - Complicated task and can result in data loss if not implemented properly
-  - Sometimes shards become unbalanced (may be it outgrows or more frequently accessed)
+  - Sometimes shards become unbalanced (may be it outgrows or is more frequently accessed)
   - Joining data from multiple shards may be expensive

 ## Considerations